What is chromatography

-Chromatography is a Greek word that means “separations of pigments, the colored substances”.
-This word was first time used by Russian chemist Mikhail Semenovich Tswett in 1906.
+“Chromatography” is a Greek word that means “separation of pigments, the colored substances.”
+This word was first used by Russian chemist Mikhail Semenovich Tswett in 1906.

 Purpose

-Chromatography is a technique in which a mixture is converted into its components along with stationary phase by mobile phase.
+It is a technique in which a mixture is converted into its components along a stationary phase by a mobile phase.

 phases: